HSR Director Debbie Dalle Vedove presented her plan to restructure HSR’s upper management to Council’s Public Works Committee on Monday.

 The Public Record’s Freedom of Information Filings

-On September 20th, The Public Record filed two Freedom of Information requests to the City of Hamilton seeking information on canceled bus trips resulting from a shortage of operators, and a separate request for the maintenance records of the HSR including details on breakdowns of buses.
+On September 20th, The Public Record filed two Freedom of Information requests to the City of Hamilton seeking information on cancelled bus trips resulting from a shortage of operators, and a separate request for the maintenance records of the HSR including details on breakdowns of buses.

 The request is for records from January 1, 2015 to September 30, 2017.